 Larissa Lai is the author of two novels, When Fox Is a Thousand and Salt Fish Girl; two books of poetry, sybil unrest (with Rita Wong) and Automaton Biographies; a chapbook, Eggs in the Basement; and most recently, a critical book, Slanting I, Imagining We: Asian Canadian Literary Production in the 1980s and 1990s.

-A new novel, The Tiger Flu, is forthcoming from Arsenal Pulp Press in Fall 2018.
+Her new novel, The Tiger Flu, was published by Arsenal Pulp Press in the Fall of 2018.